 I remember praying diligently for God to change all the things in Dennis I didn't like.
 Then I realized what really needed to be changed was my attitude.
 God did change my perspective, and in time I began to see how much I needed Dennis's spontaneity to balance my more rigid control.

 2. Talk about it with your spouse.
 Ask for the privilege of being heard.
-Tell him you are not rejecting him and that you remain committed.
-Assure him that he is loved, no matter what.
+Tell her you are not rejecting her and that you remain committed.
+Assure her that she is loved, no matter what.

 One thing we have learned in our marriage is that we are teachable at some moments but not at others.
 If you find that your spouse is not emotionally prepared to discuss a touchy issue, leave the subject alone.
 Don't try to force a confrontation.

-If your spouse is willing to talk about a difference that is bothering you, share your feelings without accusing him and pointing the finger of blame.
+If your spouse is willing to talk about a difference that is bothering you, share your feelings without accusing her and pointing the finger of blame.
 Don't be critical.
-Let him know you realize that you're not perfect and that you understand him, or want to understand him, in this area.
+Let her know you realize that you're not perfect and that you understand her, or want to understand her, in this area.
 Realize, too, that we all have weaknesses or tendencies we will never completely conquer.
 Because of our fallen nature, we'll never achieve perfection until we reach heaven.